mortenvw-hub/bachelorthesis/README.md

 ## Background

 This repository was created as part of my Bachelorthesis at the Hochschule Hannover.
 It provides a knowledge graph for various data collections regarding library, archive and museum metadata.
 The knowledge graph is heavily influenced and modeled after the [NFDI4Objects Knowledge Graph](https://github.com/nfdi4objects/n4o-graph).
-More information to the used components can be found in the [NFDI4Objects Knowledge Graph](https://nfdi4objects.github.io/n4o-graph/).
+More information to the used components can be found in the [NFDI4Objects Knowledge Graph manual](https://nfdi4objects.github.io/n4o-graph/).

 ## Components